Ciao and welcome to my post on spending 3 days in Venice.

 Your starting point should be the Jewish Ghetto where you can visit one the most ancient synagogues of Europe and the Jewish museum.

-This part of Venice is less touristic and you can also find traditional restaurants and bars where you can taste Venetian dishes.
+This part of Venice is less touristic and you can also find restaurants and bars where you can taste traditional Venetian dishes.
+If you fancy trying Jewish cuisine, then this part of the city offers a selection of delicious restaurants.

 Walk along the Fondamenta Ormesini and Rio della Misericordia with direction Basilica dei Santi Giovanni e Paolo.
 This is where the hospital is!